 The name Mousquette reached English shores for the first time with the ancestors of the Mousquette family as they migrated following the Norman Conquest of 1066.
-The Mousquette family lived in Suffolk.
-Their name, however, is a reference to Mousquette, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Mousquette family lived in Mousquette, Normandy, and ventured to England shortly after the Conquest in 1066.

 Early Origins of the Mousquette family

 This web page shows only a small excerpt of our Mousquette research.
-Another 128 words (9 lines of text) covering the year 1598 is included under the topic Early Mousquette History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the years 159 and 1598 are included under the topic Early Mousquette History in all our PDF Extended History products and printed products wherever possible.

 Mousquette Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Mousquette family name include Musket, Muscat, Muscet, Muskett, Muskatt, Muskat, Muskot, Muskott, Mousket, Mouskett, Mouskette, Mousquette, Muskit, Muskitt and many more.

 Early Notables of the Mousquette family (pre 1700)